risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-alter-materialized-view.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/sql-alter-materialized-view/" />
 </head>

 The `ALTER MATERIALIZED VIEW` command modifies the definition of a materialized view.
-You must own the materialized view to use `ALTER MATERIALIZED VIEW`.
+You must own the materialized view to use this command.

 ## Syntax